ZachGreenhawt/Line-Learner/README.md

 ## Privacy

 Scripts can contain sensitive material.
 Line-Learner runs locally and does **not** upload scripts to any external service.
+Uploaded files and their extracted text are deleted when you finish a session, and any sessions left idle are swept and removed automatically.

 ## Why This Project